oat-sa/simple-roster/Skaffold-Readme.md

 ```

 Starting now, every change in your working tree will be tracked and will trigger a redeployment of the application.

 If any code addition/modification/deletion requires resource replacements on Kubernetes, you will need to quit the running `skaffold` process with `^C` then run it again to redeploy the complete environment.

+You can add `-n my-namespace` to deploy to another namespace.

 ## Access published application